iimxinyi/SemCT-Quality/README.md

 # SemCT-Quality

-**Overview:** General model of generation quality in the SemCT framework.
+**Overview:** General model of content quality in the SemCT framework.

 **Paper:** "When Diffusion Model Inference Meets MEC Networks: From Independence to Collaboration" --Submitted to IEEE Communications Magazine.